AmberForrester/Python/Problems_To_Solve/Assignment.md

 P9.
 Take an input string from a user and check if a word is part of that input. if then display word found or not found.

-P10. from a list of student print all the names starting with "S" - DONE
+P10. from a list of student print all the names starting with "S". - DONE

-P11. take an input from the user for the same input generate the table ( 2 * 1 = 2) using while loop - DONE
+P11. take an input from the user for the same input generate the table ( 2 * 1 = 2) using while loop. - DONE

-P12. print a list of prime numbers from 1-100 - DONE
+P12. print a list of prime numbers from 1-100. - DONE

+P13.
+Create a function to do adding/subtracting/dividing two numbers.

+P14.
+Find the factorial of any number/input.